MatthewCroughan/userland-mqtt-stack/README.md

+![UserLAnd](https://userland.tech/static/phone-feature-horizontal-be4009ad7e0ee7ab5c3607b4f9d92977.gif)

 # Install

-![UserLAnd](https://userland.tech/static/phone-feature-horizontal-be4009ad7e0ee7ab5c3607b4f9d92977.gif)

-To install this on UserLAnd inside a linux container, first you have to download UserLAnd from [F-droid](https://f-droid.org/en/) or the [google play store.](https://play.google.com/store/apps/details?id=tech.ula)
+To install this stack on UserLAnd inside a linux container, first you have to download UserLAnd from [F-droid](https://f-droid.org/en/) or the [google play store.](https://play.google.com/store/apps/details?id=tech.ula)

-After installing UserLAnd, make a fresh debian container.
-This should be easy, as it prompts you for a username and password upon clicking the Debian icon.
+After installing UserLAnd on your device, make a fresh Debian container.

+The IP Address of your phone can be used via UserLAnd on port 2022.
+You can find out your phone's ip in the Android settings under "About Phone"
+`ssh username@ip.address.here -p 2022`

-Get the install script from this git directory somehow and run it via `./install.sh` inside the container.
+Now your container is set up, get the install script from this git directory somehow and run it inside the container.

 This could be done in a few ways: